i 601 Processing Time: Everything You Need to Know

 After six months-worth of “unlawful presence”, any foreign nationals who leave the U.S. of their own volition cannot re-enter the States for three years.
 This term begins on their departure date.
 If the “unlawful presence” went on for 12 months, the ineligibility period for entering the U.S. goes up to 10 years.

-Unlawful presence is any period in which a foreign national is present in the U.S. after expiration of their period of authorized stay (e.g. after the expiration date found on their I-94 entry/departure card) or after entering the U.S. without being admitted or paroled (e.g. after entering the U.S. illegally without inspection).
+Unlawful presence is any period in which a foreign national is present in the U.S. after the expiration of their period of authorized stay (e.g. after the expiration date found on their I-94 entry/departure card) or after entering the U.S. without being admitted or paroled (e.g. after entering the U.S. illegally without inspection).

 Spouses of U.S. citizens who entered the country illegally and without inspection by crossing a border tend to have problems with the “unlawful presence” condition.
 Though they are free to seek U.S. lawful permanent residency, they must return to their home country and go to a United States embassy or consulate to interview and start the process of attaining this status.
 Their status can only change when they are in their home country, the only exception being those qualified under INA 245(i).
 Departing the U.S. to start the application process begins the “unlawful presence” period.